hurlbertlab/dietdatabase/README.md

 [![DOI](https://zenodo.org/badge/22651884.svg)](https://zenodo.org/badge/latestdoi/22651884)

-This is a quantitative summary of the published literature on the diets of bird species.
+This database is a quantitative summary of the published literature on the diets of bird species.

 ## Interactive Website